didiersmith/steve/chapters/speed-surprise-and-violence-of-action.md

 "Back!" yelled Xavier, and slammed the door shut again.
 A hail of bullets momentarily hammered the door.
 Silence followed.

 Xavier looked around at his crew.
 He had twenty men, disorganized, armed to the teeth, and dressed in hastily fabricated kevlar suits.
-Women, children and wounded totaled thirty, who would be staying in the lab - every woman had also been issued a carbine, with express instructions not to use it unless the statists breached the walls.
-The ASIC had been rigged to blow, triggered by a dual dead-man's-switch, attached to him and his father.
-If both of them died, a grenade resting on top of the open diamond cylinder would explode, damaging the ASIC beyond repair.
+Women, children and wounded totaled thirty, who would be staying in the lab, with instructions to destroy the ASIC if the statists breached the walls.

-For the first time that night, Xavier considered strategy.
-He had naively expected all twelve of the enemy combatants to be concentrated in the wheelhouse.
-Unfortunately, they were nowhere near that stupid.
-Instead, the statist forces had evidently surrounded the lab.

 Xavier mapped the situation out in his mind.
 The lab, like most buildings in the Terrarium, was built along one edge of the cabin's six glass walls.
 The outwards-facing wall didn't exist - the lab was simply fused with the wall of the cabin.
 Each of the remaining three walls contained a single door.
 Assuming the statists had assigned three of their twelve men to hold the wheelhouse, that left three to cover each laboratory door.

-They were penned in.

-Penned in, by four groups of three.
+Okay, he thought.
+They were penned in, by four groups of three.
 Xavier split his men into five groups of four.
 With any luck, their numerical superiority, advanced weaponry and home-turf advantage would be enough to balance out their lack of experience and training.
 Assuming, of course, they could get out of the damn lab.
 Xavier considered exiting through the roof.
 Risky move - there could be enemies on the roof.
 A better plan would be to exit through the floor.

 He brought the CAD drawing of the Terrarium up on his laptop, and had his men gather round.

-"The obvious hideouts to cover the three doors are this stable, and these two townhouses," he said, pointing out the buildings in question.
+"Their most likely hideouts are this stable, and these two townhouses," he said, pointing out the buildings in question.

-"They could also be on the second floor of this townhouse behind the stable," his dad pointed out.
-"And we have no way of knowing which of these townhouses they're in," he said, gesturing at the townhouses on the other side of the hexagon from the lab.
+"They could also be over here," his dad pointed out.
+"And we have no way of knowing which of these townhouses they're in."

-"We could draw their fire and look for muzzle flash," suggested one of his unit leaders.
+"Is easy solution," said Ivan - a stoic middle-aged Russian man and Xavier's first mate.
+"We draw fire and look for muzzle flash."

 Xavier nodded.
+"We just need to make sure we don't get shot in the process."

-"We'd need to act quickly - they probably move after each engagement."
+"We'd also have to act quickly," his dad added.
+"If they're pros, they'll move after each engagement."

-It was decided to send one unit to the wheelhouse, one to the townhouse on the left (it being a suitable location from which to attack the stable, if necessary), one to the townhouse on the right, and two to the townhouses across the Terrarium.
-The women would hold the lab in the unlikely event of an assault.
+They decided to send one unit to the wheelhouse, and to distribute the other four units between the townhouses.

 Xavier started modifying the CAD drawing.
 His biggest issue now was carbon - there was only so much of it on board, and he had to get his men to five distinct targets.
 He settled on a tree design - from the lab, all men would crawl the ~50 meters to the center of the Terrarium.
-From there, three routes would branch off - one to the right, one to the far end, and one to the left.
-The left branch would lead to the townhouse and the wheelhouse, and the far branch would split to the second and fourth townhouse at the end.
+From there, the routes would start fanning off to their various final destinations.

-This route resulted in a longer crawling distance for every individual man, but the least amount of overall track.
+The tree route resulted in a longer crawling distance for every individual man, but the least amount of overall track.
 Unfortunately, when Xavier ran the carbon calculation, he found that his supplies were still woefully inadequate to produce anything resembling a tunnel network.
 The best he could produce was a rope bridge - a series of suspended horizontal ladders with rungs spread a foot apart.

-Every non-necessary gram of carbon in the lab was recycled.
-Tables, chairs, prototypes, and the firing range were dismantled, carried to a pile in the middle of the floor, and reduced to black sand by the recycling robots.
+Every non-essential gram of carbon in the lab was recycled.
+Tables, chairs, prototypes, and the firing range were dismantled.
 The walls were shaved down to half their width, and every other roof truss was removed.
+Everything was carried to a pile in the middle of the floor, and reduced to black sand by the recycling robots.

-When the lab was fully stripped and the pile appeared to have stopped growing, Xavier switched to CAM and clicked "run".
+When the lab was fully stripped, Xavier switched to CAM and clicked "run".
 The black pile of carbon began disappearing before their eyes.
 After a minute, a pitch-black manhole appeared in the floor, and the air was filled with the howling of the cold wind as it blew past.

+Xavier looked down at the black hole, then up at his crew.
+Ivan, his dad, the crying mother in the background.
+He didn't particularly want to climb through the hole into the freezing night, suspended above a thousand-foot drop to certain death in the ocean.
+But what choice did he have?

-Xavier did some final fiddling on his laptop, before slinging his carbine on his back and laying down on the floor.
+He did some final fiddling on his laptop, before slinging his carbine on his back and laying down on the floor.
 He groped around in the hole, and felt what he was looking for - a carbon fiber rung.

 He gave it a pull and a shove.
 Seemed sturdy enough.
-Inching his body forward, he reached his other hand into the cold blackness and waved around until he found the next rung.
+Gritting his teeth, he inched his body forward, reaching his other hand into the cold blackness until he found the next rung.
 Another pull and a shove.
 Also sturdy.
-He pulled himself, headfirst, through the hole in the floor as he reached for the next rung.
+He pulled himself, headfirst through the hole as he reached for the next rung.
 After a few more rungs, he had pulled his entire body through the hole and found himself suspended beneath the Terrarium, freezing in the wind.
 After his eyes adjusted to the dim light cast by the moon's reflection on the ocean, he was just able to make out the carbon rungs in front of him and the faint lights of the PR in the distance.
 They had to move quickly.

 He crawled, rung by rung, into the black and freezing night.
-His men followed.

-As habitual ketzel riders, the men were already accustomed to communicating over the radio.
-Xavier's intercom was connected to two channels.
-His unit network consisted of himself and his three men, and the command network kept him in touch with his dad, the other three unit leaders, and the woman he'd left in command back at the lab.
-One by one, the men of his unit confirmed that they were through the hole.
-Then, the updates came less frequently as the unit leaders reported their entire groups of four were on the bridge.
-As more men crawled onto the suspension bridge, it wobbled with increasing amplitude.
-Harmonics were a tricky thing to master.
-Xavier clung on for dear life as he clambered bravely forwards.
+His men followed, each confirming on the radio as they exited the lab.
+The ladder wobbled more with every additional man.

-After a hundred and sixty four rungs, Xavier reached the three-way fork in the center of the island.
+After a seemingly infinite number of rungs, Xavier reached the fork in the center of the island.
 "Reached the hub, turning left," he announced to his unit.

 He turned left, and continued his terrifying journey.
 There were only eight men on this section of bridge, which substantially reduced the wobbling.
 After the group attacking the left townhouse peeled off on their fork and there were only four men left on his section, Xavier felt finally stable - and not a moment too soon, as his fingers were starting to get too cold to grip the rungs.